A Death in the Family (comics): Synopsis

 While eavesdropping on a child pornography ring and awaiting police backup in Gotham City, Jason Todd (Robin) ignores Batman's orders and attacks the criminals.
 Batman chastises Jason and asks if he considers crimefighting a game; Jason replies that life is a game.
-At Wayne Manor, Batman decides Jason is emotionally unstable and relieves him of his duties as Robin; an enraged Todd storms off.
-Meanwhile, the Joker, Batman's archenemy, escapes from Arkham Asylum.
+At Wayne Manor, Batman decides Jason is emotionally unstable and relieves him of his duties as Robin; an enraged Jason storms off.
+Meanwhile, the Joker escapes from Arkham Asylum.
 Batman discovers that he has obtained a nuclear weapon and plans to sell it to terrorists, and tracks him to war-torn Lebanon.

 Walking through his old neighborhood, Jason meets a friend of his late parents, who gives him his father's old documents.
-Jason discovers that his mother's name on his birth certificate is blotted out, and that her first initial is "S", not "C" as in Catherine Todd, the woman he knew as his mother.
+Jason discovers that his mother's name on his birth certificate is blotted out.
+Her first initial is "S", not "C" as in Catherine Todd, the woman he knew as his mother.
 Jason concludes that Catherine was his stepmother and decides to search for his biological mother.
 He uses the Batcomputer to track three possible individuals to the Middle East and Africa.
 Jason travels to Lebanon, where he and Batman reunite.
 The two foil an attempt by terrorists to destroy Tel Aviv using the nuclear missile purchased from the Joker.
 Batman agrees to help Jason find his mother, and Jason interrogates his first suspect, Mossad agent Sharmin Rosen.
 His next suspect, Batman's old acquaintance Lady Shiva, says she is not Jason's mother after she is administered a truth serum by the duo.